 Sometimes the name is different like this one I bought called 돌파래자반 (dolparaejaban) but it’s the same thing.

 Chopped garlic and spring onions.
-Add ‘em together with soy sauce, water, sugar/honey and sesame oil into the same large bowl.
-Mix all together until moisture is absorbed.
+Add ’em together with soy sauce, water, sugar/honey and sesame oil into the same large bowl.
+Mix all together until there is no more liquid.
 Then add in roasted sesame seeds and mix one last time.
 The side dish is ready!
-Simple eh? ;)
+Simple eh? 😉

 I keep the extra in the refrigerator.